Skip to main content

 "This guy is going to be stuck for a while.
 Let's camp here."

-We picked a secluded site near the river close to the entrance, and we pitched our tents.
+We picked a secluded site near the river near the entrance and pitched our tents.

 The Ranger called in the maintenance crew to take out the fence.
-That dude with his oversized rig blocked the entrance for over two hours.
-Lines of cars backed up in both directions for a quarter of a mile.
+That dude with his oversized rig blocked the entrance for over two hours, and lines of cars backed up in both directions for a quarter of a mile.

 The good news was that our first night was glorious once we settled in.
 We fished Rock Creek and caught our evening dinner, fresh trout.
-And as bedtime approached made our way to the clean, beautiful restroom with flush toilets, running water, and a portable space heater—all for $15.50 a night with the Senior discount.
+As bedtime approached, we made our way to the clean, beautiful restroom with flush toilets, running water, and a portable space heater—all for $15.50 a night with the Senior discount.
 What more could you ask?
-Serendipity, one man's dilemma turned into our good fortune that first night!
+Serendipity, one man's dilemma, turned into our good fortune that first night!

 I'm Patrick Ball; thanks for listening.
 I'll see you in the next episode.